What is a doula?

 After giving birth a mother needs rest, calm and support.
-Not easy after such a physically demanding experience, short nights, constant visits and sometimes difficult start at breastfeeding.
-Our modern society calls for a return to "normal life" as soon as mother and baby leave the hospital.
+Not easy after such a physically demanding experience, short nights, constant visits and a sometimes difficult start at breastfeeding.
+Our modern society calls for a return to “normal life” as soon as mother and baby leave the hospital.
 In reality, body and soul need a lot longer to adjust to this new life, whether it is for the first child or not.

 Based on ancestral traditions which used to accompany new mothers during 40 days after birth, my post-natal new mother care encompasses many services in order to cocoon and support the new mother in her role.
 In Germany, this profession, called Mütterpflegerin, can be learned during a year-long training based on midwifery practices.
 I was trained myself by the GFG Institute in Berlin (Gesellschaft für Geburtsvorbereitung).
 With a prescription from your gynecologist or midwife, these services can be financially subsidized by your German public health insurance.

 Discover below what my new mother care services entail…

 Main areas of SERVICE